UK tells charities: no more cash if you don't come clean on abuse

 The scandal has bolstered critics of Britain’s commitment to spend the equivalent of 0.7 percent of economic output on foreign aid.

-Reporting by William Schomberg in London; additional reporting by Joseph Guyler Delva in Port-au-Prince; Editing by Gareth Jones and Grant McCool
+Reporting by William Schomberg in London; additional reporting by Joseph Guyler Delva in Port-au-Prince; Editing by Gareth Jones, Grant McCool and Christian Schmollinger